kathysledge/smig/docs/schema-reference/sequences.md

 ### In field defaults

-Reference the sequence in a field's default value:
+Reference the sequence in a field’s default value:

 ```typescript
 import { defineSchema, int, string, sequence } from 'smig';